 In Agile project management, testing is an integrated part of the project execution phase which means that the overall quality of the final product is greater.
 The client remains involved in the development process and can ask for changes depending on the market realities.
-Since Agile is an iterative process, project teams keep on learning and growing with time and continue improving.
+Since Agile is an iterative process, self-organizing teams keep on learning and growing with time and continue improving.

 2. Customer satisfaction

 In the Agile, the customer is always involved in the decision-making process which leads to greater customer retention.
-In the traditional framework, the customer is only involved in the project planning and does not influence execution which affects the flexibility and adaptability.
+In the traditional framework, the customer is only involved in the planning phase and does not influence execution which affects the flexibility and adaptability.
 By keeping the customer in the loop and making changes according to their feedback, you deliver value to the customer and ensure that the final product is truly according to their requirements.

-Another advantage of Agile Project Management is that the go-to-market time gets significantly reduced.
+Another benefit of Agile Project Management is that the go-to-market time gets significantly reduced.
 This allows the product owner to successfully capitalize on the opportunity and in some cases, enjoy the first-mover advantage.
 It’s only natural that when customers get to enjoy these benefits because of your performance, they’ll come back to you for other projects.